-From historic buildings to Harry Potter, there are so many reasons to include a 2 days in Edinburgh itinerary when visiting the UK.
+From historic buildings to Harry Potter, there are so many amazing things to discover during a 2 day Edinburgh itinerary.
 Gothic towers, cobblestone alleys, and a hilltop castle lend the city a fantasy-like atmosphere.
 And with a vibrant arts scene and diverse restaurants, there’s no shortage of things to do in Edinburgh.

-This 2 day Edinburgh itinerary is geared towards first-time visitors to the city, with a blend of popular attractions and some lesser-known gems.
+This itinerary for 2 days in Edinburgh is geared towards first-time visitors to the city, with a blend of popular attractions and some lesser-known gems.

 This post contains affiliate links.
 For more information, click here.

 — Know Before You Go

 — The Best Time to Spend 2 Days in Edinburgh

 — Day 1: Castles, Cafes, Famous Streets, and Ghosts

 — Day 2: Hiking, Holyrood, Museums, and The Royal Mile

 — Map of 2 Days in Edinburgh Itinerary

 — Adding Day Trips to This Edinburgh Itinerary